About the Lucky Strikes

 The solution came to me during a late-night speckling session where I was using a pot of clear water to rinse my utensils between each use.
 When I was all finished, I cleaned up my space, but discovered that the pot I was using to rinse my utensils was now a bath of a beautiful dusty pink dye stock.
 It immediately occurred to me to use this bath for dyeing up a couple one of a kind tonals.
 Waste not, want not!

-Ever since that first Lucky Strike dye bath two years ago, I've made it a regular part of my dyeing sessions and most shop updates feature a collection of these one-of-a-kind colorways.
+Ever since that first Lucky Strike dye bath seven years ago, I've made it a regular part of my dyeing sessions and most shop updates feature a collection of these one-of-a-kind colorways.
 Not every dye session requires a Lucky Strike bath, but when I do have need for one, it's a joy to see what beautiful colorway it bears.

 When you choose to purchase a Lucky Strike colorway, you are adopting a truly one of a kind skein with lots of character, and helping to promote the "waste not, want not" values of Fiber for the People®.